arianeziehn/CEP2ASP/src/main/java/util/README.md

 The **KeyedDataPointSourceFunction** is the general source that handles all in /src/main/resources provided files.
 If you change the format of the files make sure you write your own source function or adjust the provided Source accordingly.

+The **KeyedDataPointParallelSourceFunction** is a special source for the single sensors files, i.e., R200070 and R200073.
+We use this source for our scalability experiments as this data source is executed in parallel.

 ## Metrics